kuancheen/christmas2025-blesseddraw/README.md

 3.  **Import Numbers:**
     * Open your source spreadsheet (e.g., Google Sheet).
     * Copy the column of unique numbers you want to draw from.
     * Paste the numbers (one per line) into the large text area under "Number List."
+(Duplicates are automatically removed).
 4. Click **Save Changes**.

 > **Note:** The app remembers your list and which numbers have been drawn even if you close the browser, as long as you don't clear your browser cache.